A Mirror-Across-Time

 I had not thought about that drawing in years.

 A few weeks later, we took a weekend trip up to Forest Falls.
 I brought the drawing with me.
 Standing there, with the old schoolhouse nearby, I pulled it out and showed it to him.
-I told him I drew it when I was his age, sitting in a classroom not far from where we were standing.
+I told him I drew it when I was his age, sitting in a classroom not far from where we were standing, Fallsvale's old stone schoolhouse.

 He studied it carefully.